 The risk of loss due to default by the issuer is significantly greater for the holders of lower-quality securities because such securities are generally unsecured and are often subordinated to other obligations of the issuer.
-Central banks such as the Federal Reserve Bank have been increasing interest rates, through this trend has tempered recently as the rate of inflation slows.
-There is a risk that additional increases in interest rates or a prolonged period of rising interest rates may cause the economy to enter a recession.
+There is a risk that heightened interest rates may cause the economy to enter a recession.
 During an economic downturn or a sustained period of rising interest rates, highly leveraged issuers of lower-quality securities may experience financial stress and may not have sufficient revenues to meet their interest payment obligations.
 An issuer's ability to service its debt obligations may also be adversely affected by specific corporate developments, its inability to meet specific projected business forecasts, or the unavailability of additional financing.